 02.13 Reviews.

 Events and Logs.
-Review and evaluate licensee event reports, safeguards log entries, and corrective action documents , which are associated with the training program and follow up, if appropriate.
+Review and evaluate licensee event reports, safeguards log entries, and corrective action documents for the previous 12 months, or since the last inspection, which are associated with the training program and follow up, if appropriate.
+(10 CFR 73.55(b)(10) and 10 CFR 73.71)

 Security Program Reviews.
-Verify that the licensee is conducting security program reviews in accordance with 10 CFR 73.55(m) and that the licensee’s training program as required by the regulation.
+Verify that the licensee is conducting security program reviews in accordance with 10 CFR 73.55(m) and that the licensee’s training program was included in a review, as required by the regulation.
 (10 CFR 73.55(m) and 10 CFR Part 73, App.
 B, Sec.
 VI, I)

-Identification and Resolution.
+Problem Identification and Resolution.
 Verify that the licensee is identifying issues related to the security training program at an appropriate threshold and entering them in the corrective action program.
 Verify that the licensee has appropriately resolved the issues regarding regulatory requirements for a select sample of problems associated with the security training program.
+Refer to IP 71152, “Problem Identification and Resolution,” for additional guidance.
+(10 CFR 73.55(b)(10))

 Specific Guidance.

 Before commencement of the inspection, the inspector(s) should review all licensee event reports relating to security training to determine if the licensee is capturing security training issues and properly reporting them.
-For the inspection of this requirement, the inspector(s) should security program reviews or audits performed by the licensee to ensure the continued effectiveness of its security training program.
+For the inspection of this requirement, the inspector(s) should review the documented results of the security program reviews or audits performed by the licensee to ensure the continued effectiveness of its security training program.
 The inspector(s) should ensure that the reviews have been conducted in accordance with the requirements of 10 CFR 73.55(m).
 The inspector(s) should also request that the licensee provide a copy of report that was developed and provided to licensee management for review.
 The inspector(s) should review the report to identify any findings that were identified via the review or audit to ensure the findings were entered in the site's corrective action program.

 81000.07-03 RESOURCE ESTIMATE